About

 • The Computer Science Ontology (CSO), the largest taxonomy of research topics in the field.

-• The Academia/Industry DynAmics (AIDA) Knowledge Graph, an innovative resource describing 14M publications and 8M patents according to their topics and industrial sectors.
+• The Academia/Industry DynAmics (AIDA) Knowledge Graph is an innovative resource that describes 14M publications and 8M patents according to their topics and industrial sectors.

-• The Computer Science Knowledge Graph (CS-KG), a large-scale automatically generated knowledge graph that describes 10M entities (e.g., tasks, methods, metrics, materials, others) relevant to the Computer Science according to 41M statements extracted from 6.7M research publications.
+• The Computer Science Knowledge Graph (CS-KG), a large-scale automatically generated knowledge graph that describes 25M entities (e.g., tasks, methods, metrics, materials, others) relevant to the Computer Science according extracted from 15M research publications.

 We collaborate with major publishers and universities to generate scalable applications, such as search engines, recommender systems, and analytics tools.
-In particular, we are currently working closely with Springer Nature in the development of a number of semantically-enhanced solutions, such as Smart Topic Miner, a web application that supports editors in classifying books with relevant metadata, and the Smart Book Recommender, a system that assists editors in deciding which products should be marketed at scientific venues.
+In particular, we are currently working closely with Springer Nature in the development of several semantically enhanced solutions, such as Smart Topic Miner, a web application that supports editors in classifying books with relevant metadata, and Smart Book Recommender, a system that assists editors in deciding which products should be marketed at scientific venues.

 In 2019, we released the Computer Science Ontology (CSO), which is currently the largest taxonomy of research areas in the field and has been officially adopted by Springer Nature.
 In the context of our collaboration with Springer Nature, I have also designed and co-developed the Smart Topic Miner, a tool is used by editors at Springer Nature to generate automatically the scholarly metadata for all their computer science proceedings, including flagship series, such as Lecture Notes in Computer Science (LNCS), Lecture Notes in Artificial Intelligence, and others.

-In 2020, we generated the Academia/Industry DynAmics (AIDA) Knowledge Graph, an innovative resource for supporting large-scale analyses of research trends across academia and industry.
+In 2021, we generated the Academia/Industry DynAmics (AIDA) Knowledge Graph, an innovative resource for supporting large-scale analyses of research trends across academia and industry.
 AIDA describes 14M publications and 8M patents according to the research topics drawn from CSO, the type of the author’s affiliations (e.g., academy, industry, collaborative), and 66 industrial sectors (e.g., automotive, financial, energy, electronics).
-In the same year we also produced the Computer Science Knowledge Graph (CS-KG), a large-scale automatically generated knowledge graph that describes 10M entities (e.g., tasks, methods, metrics, materials, others) relevant to AI according to 41M statements extracted from 6.7M articles.
-CS-KG was designed to support a large variety of intelligent services for analysing and making sense of research dynamics, assisting researchers, and informing decision of founding bodies and research policy makers.
+In 2022, we also produced the Computer Science Knowledge Graph (CS-KG), a large-scale automatically generated knowledge graph that describes 25M entities (e.g., tasks, methods, metrics, materials, others) relevant to AI extracted from 15M articles.
+CS-KG was designed to support a large variety of intelligent services for analysing and making sense of research dynamics, assisting researchers, and informing the decisions of founding bodies and research policymakers.